Lilypads/AI-Line-Follower/simulators/enkiSimulator/README.md

 ```
 source devel/setup.bash
 ```
-*Note that you should always source a workspace everytime before running it to avoid ROS unable to find the package.
+*Note that you should always source a workspace everytime before running it to avoid ROS being unable to find the package.

 8. Run it:
 ```